iredmail/docs/en_US/enterprise/easy.to.ee.md

 - Click `Export` to export the server settings.
 - Copy the server settings (in JSON format) and paste below, then click `Migrate` button to import settings and start migration immediately.
 It should finish in seconds.

-After migrated, you can access new admin UI: `https://your-server/admin/`.
-Login with same accounts you used to login to iRedAdmin or iRedAdmin-Pro.
+- After migrated, access the new web UI `https://your-server/admin/`, login with same admin accounts you used to login to iRedAdmin or iRedAdmin-Pro.
+- After logged in, click `Deployments` on left sidebar, then click `Re-perform full deployment` to apply config file changes to fully migrated to iRedMail EE.
+Usually it finishes in just seconds.
+- That's all.

 If you experienced any issue, please report via the [Ticket system](https://store.iredmail.org/tickets).